-This style of photography mainly includes fashion photography and portrait photography.
-Moreover, sometimes this photography niche is used to convey a message or a story on its own without a need to use any text around it.
+This style of photography mainly includes fashion photography and portrait photography that is later polished with some model photo editing techniques to enhance its look.
+Sometimes this photography niche is used to convey a message or a story on its own without the need to use any text around it.

 What is the difference between Commercial and Editorial Photography?